Claire-Fisher/rock-paper-scissors-ms2/README.md

 ### User Stories

 - As a user, I want to be entertained.
-- As a user, I want to be occupied.
 - As a user, I want to have a positive user experience.
 - As a user, I want the game to be intuitive and the rules easy to find.
 - As a user, I want to use the project across multiple devices.
+- As a travelling user, I want to be able to play the game with my mobile device in one hand, while I hold onto a transport safety rail, or bags of groceries.
 - As a differently abled user, I want the buttons and text to be of good contrast and larger size for accessiblity.
 - As a colour blind user, I want the project to work clearly in grayscale.